CS-UCR/senior-design-project-farmersonly/README.md

 This is the Samz Desert Tool page where you upload an Excel file containing NDVI data for your field.
 ![Samz Page](public/samz_page.gif)

 If your file is in the correct format, the tool will extract the necessary dimensions.
 You can find out more about the formatting by clicking the "learn more" button.
 If you have the center coordinates for your field then input them to get a georeferenced image of your field.
 If you don't have them, leave the latitude and longitude boxes blank.

-If you signed in, navigate to the History page by clicking the button on the navigation bar.
+If you signed in, navigate to the History Page by clicking the button on the navigation bar.
 ![File History Page](public/download_page.png)
 Here you will see all the files you have uploaded while signed in.
 If you click the download button next to the filename you'll immediately download the file.